OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:4

-He brought in the priests and the Levites and gathered them into the public square on the east.
+He summoned the priests and the Levites and gathered them in the public square on the east side.

 ## 2 Chronicles 29:5